gbmhunter/NinjaTerm/README.md

 Packages are created in the `release` directory.
 Because the native module `serialport` is used, each package has to be built on it's respective platform.

+Packaging is performed by the `electron-builder` library.
+The config for this is contained within the top-level `package.json` under `"build"`.

 ## Maintainers

 - [Geoffrey Hunter](https://github.com/gbmhunter)